 Your attitude toward the President matters.
 In fact, it is an important part of your discipleship.
 Jesus calls us “the salt of the earth” and “the light of the world” (Matthew 5:13-14).
 He wants us to sanctify our country by seasoning and illuminating it with the gospel.

-It is vital that we regain our influence over America.
+It is vital that we regain our influence.
 Our nation needs us to be its conscience and pray on its behalf.
 But we will not regain an ounce of influence while harboring an ungodly attitude toward the government.
 Do you honestly think people will respect us if we refuse to respect the President?